Sub and Function Procedures

 -

-names can be no longer than 255 characters.
+Procedurenames can be no longer than 255 characters.
 (Of course, you would never make a procedure name this long.)

 Ideally, a procedure’s name describes the routine’s purpose.

-Some programmers prefer using sentence-like
+Some programmers prefer using sentence-like names that provide a complete

 description of the procedure.